 Introduction

 In image classification, the amount of training data required to adequately represent class distributions in feature space increases exponentially as the number of features (variables) is increased – a phenomena known as the ‘curse of dimensionality’ (Bishop 2003).
 For finite training samples, increasing the features beyond a certain point results in overtraining and a decrease in the classifier accuracy.
 This so-called ‘peaking phenomenon’ (Jain, Duin, and Mao 2000) requires the size of the feature set to be reduced to a salient minimum in order to achieve an accurate classification.
 Support vector machine (SVM) (Burges 1998) and random forest (Breiman 2001) classifiers have become popular in remote sensing, partly because of their lack of sensitivity to the peaking phenomenon (Guyon et al. 2002), but several studies have demonstrated the benefits of feature reduction when these classifiers were applied to high-dimensional data (Guyon et al. 2002; Strobl et al. 2008; Tolosi and Lengauer 2011).
 Reducing the number of features is also beneficial from the perspective of measurement costs and feature computation time.
 This is particularly relevant in large scale remote sensing studies involving Very High Resolution (VHR) imagery, as vast quantities of data require processing.
-A further motivation for reducing features to an informative minimum is the ‘ugly duckling theorem’, which implies that the more redundant features contained in a data set, the less separable classes become (Jain, Duin, and Mao 2000).

 Two basic approaches to feature set reduction exist: feature selection and feature extraction.
 In feature extraction the feature set is mapped into a new feature space of reduced dimensionality (Webb 2002).
-Various criteria, such as separability and variance, are used to define the dimensions of the new ‘optimal’ space.
-Principal Components Analysis (PCA) (Webb 2002) is an example of a popular feature extraction method.
-It uses a linear transform composed of the largest m eigenvectors of the covariance matrix to project the input features into a reduced space.
-Other methods such as projection pursuit and independent component analysis (ICA) also incorporate linear projections, but do not rely on covariance, and are thus better suited to non-Gaussian distributed data than PCA (Jain, Duin, and Mao 2000).
-Commonly used non-linear methods include kernel PCA (Schölkopf, Smola, and Müller 1998) and multidimensional scaling (MDS) (Webb 2002).
 A major disadvantage of the feature extraction approach is that it requires measurements and computations to produce the full feature set, which can be prohibitively costly.
 Feature extraction also hinders interpretability as it alters the original representation of the features.
 A feature extraction approach was thus not followed in this study.

 Feature selection involves the selection of a subset of features from the original set according to some criterion of subset performance.
 The number of possible subsets increases combinatorially with the size of the feature set and it is seldom practical to evaluate all possible subsets (Jain, Duin, and Mao 2000).
-A variety of search methods exists for reducing the portion of feature space searched.
-Of these, only the branch and bound method is globally optimal, the rest achieve reduced computation at the price of optimality.
-The complexity of the branch and bound method increases exponentially with the size of the feature set and is as such still computationally impractical for large feature sets (Jain, Duin, and Mao 2000).
-The fastest and most straightforward search method is simply to rank features based on their individual performance and select the best N. However, feature ranking approaches are problematic for data sets containing feature redundancy.
+A variety of search schemes exist for reducing the portion of feature space searched.
+The fastest and most straightforward search scheme is simply to rank features based on their individual performance and select the best N. However, feature ranking approaches are problematic for data sets containing feature redundancy.
 In these situations, correlated features are ranked similarly, resulting in sub-optimal and redundant feature sets.